polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-balance-types.md

 You will get a 6x conviction for 24 DOT

 !!!info
-    Click [here](https://substrate.stackexchange.com/questions/5067/delegating-and-undelegating-during-the-lock-period-extends-it-for-the-initial-am){target=\_blank} for more information about this edge case.
+    Check [this](https://substrate.stackexchange.com/questions/5067/delegating-and-undelegating-during-the-lock-period-extends-it-for-the-initial-am){target=\_blank} **Stack Exchange** post for more information about this edge case.

 ## Balance Types on Polkadot.js